Your team just launched a new feature — Hooray!

 Why is this great?

-• You can set up your announcement to collect feedback from your customers around the new feature
+- You can set up your announcement to collect feedback with a website feedback widget from your customers about the new feature

-• You can link directly into additional content like blog posts or FAQs
+- You can link directly to additional content like blog posts or FAQs

 Learn more and check out the template here.